SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

 #### Approach 1 - Flash dump using md

 My first approach was to try and load the file into memory with the `mmc read` command, and then dump it using a series of `md` commands.
 There's an excellent python library for automating memory operations (among other things) using u-boot called [depthcharge](https://github.com/tetrelsec/depthcharge).
 It's a great tool to have in your arsenal if you're at all interested in hacking embedded systems.
-I set everything up and ran an `mmc read` command, unforuntately this is where my luck seemed to run out.
+I set everything up and ran an `mmc read` command, unfortunately this is where my luck seemed to run out.
 The commands would run and report success but the memory would remain unmodified.
 I'm still not really sure why this happened.
 But I figured out that the `sunxi_flash` command has similar functionality and actually works.
 So I started by loading the flash into memory and then setting up depthcharge script to dump that section of memory.

 Unfortunately these memory dumps are unbelievably slow.
 Dumping just the 512MB boot partition took roughly 48 hours.
 And when the dump finished I found that the output was extremely garbled and contained very little useful information.
 At this point I kind of got tunnel vision and spent *way* too much time trying to dump the flash using this method.
 I tried changing the location in memory that the partition reads into.
 I tried shortening the UART leads to avoid interference.
 I tried various depthcharge tweaks to use different methods for dumping the RAM.
 But I eventually gave up on this method and put the project away for a while.